Build a product details page with Hydrogen

 Create a GraphQL stringAnchor link to section titled "Create a GraphQL string"

 Add the following query to the bottom of your product route.
-This simple query uses the $handle` variables to retrieve the data from a single product, using the handle in your URL.
+This simple query uses the

 Execute the query in the Remix loaderAnchor link to section titled "Execute the query in the Remix loader"